richardkimm/digits/index.md

 <img src="doc/landing.png">

-Digits is a Next.js 14 application designed to help manage personal contacts and user roles.
+Digits is a Next.js 14 application that is designed to help manage personal contacts and user roles.
 This project demonstrates:

 Landing Page
 Greets the user and provides options to sign in or sign up.